 Grandparents are sweet and caring, so some people figure that makes them a great target for phone scams.
 In this scam older people would receive a call from a person pretending to be a granddaughter or grandson in financial trouble.
 They will then ask the elder citizens for help.
 Of course, the sweet grandparents will always help family in trouble, so they fall in the trap.

 This is a clever phone scam that will quickly take money out of your pocket if you’re not careful.
 The scammer will dial your number, wait for your phone to ring, and then quickly hang up.
 Because you’re a curious person and want to find out who exactly called you and why, you decide to call back.
 That’s what normal people do, right?

 The problem is that the phone number you call back is actually international and you’ll be charged a premium connection fee and rate.
 The scammer will also try to keep you on the line as long as possible with a few transfers and other sneaky methods.

-Now that you are familiar with some of the most common phone scams out there, it’s time to talk about just how you can protect yourself if a fraudster decided to give you a call.
+Now that you are familiar with some of the most common phone scams out there, it’s time to talk about how you can protect yourself.

-Another great tip is that if you get a call from someone claiming to work for a certain company or organization, you can always check it by asking for the caller’s name, hanging up, and then calling the company back on the number listed in the phone book.
+Another great tip is that if you get a call from someone claiming to work for a certain company or organization, you can always check it by asking for the caller’s name, hanging up, and then calling the company back on the number listed in their official website.
 That way, you can verify if the story you were told is correct, or if it is just another scam.

 Also go online and check to see if others have received similar calls by Googling the phone number.
 If it’s a popular scam, you’ll likely find something online.